brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ### General Understanding

 #### Can you tell me what you think this is?
-article about climate change due to massive energy consumption
+Article about climate change due to massive energy consumption

 #### Who do you think is the intended audience for this?
-policy maker, scientist in the field of energy, country leaders, individual
+Policy maker, scientist in the field of energy, country leaders, individual

 ### Storyboards Structure (The Presentation Story Structure)

-### What about the story narrative structure, do you think it is great or not for story telling?
+#### What about the story narrative structure, do you think it is great or not for story telling?
-it's very text heavy article, you could add more visual or highlight important points to help reader grasp the idea
+It's very text heavy article, you could add more visual or highlight important points to help reader grasp the idea

 ### Wireframes (each slides/content that build the presentation)

 #### Is the progression through wireframes already great ?
-yeah but I'm not sure why you suddenly focus on US gas emission padahal di awal discuss about the world and top countries yang consume/generate bnyk energy. maybe you could keep the focus on global or just choose specific countries consistenly
+Yeah but I'm not sure why you suddenly focus on US gas emission padahal di awal discuss about the world and top countries yang consume/generate bnyk energy. maybe you could keep the focus on global or just choose specific countries consistenly

 ### Data Visualization (Graphics)